Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 ![Service Request Component Diagram](./docs/service-request-component-diagram-sync.png)

 Pro:
-- Direct an instant communication, user UI gets direct feedback if FSM/ITS object couldn't be created.
+- Direct an instant communication, UI gets direct feedback if FSM/ITS object couldn't be created.
 - No delay between UI feedback and FSM/ITS object creation.
 - No additional data stored at Cumulocity (no Inbound data transfer)

 Con:
 - Service Request / Ticket can only be created if FSM/ITS is available and reachable